dqops/dqo/docs/command-line-interface/cls.md

 # dqo cls command
-Clear the screen
+The reference of the **cls** command in DQOps.
 Clear the terminal screen or console, removing all the previous commands and outputs of the commands that were executed on the console.
 It allows the user to start with a clean slate for the next set of commands or outputs.